 Here are mobile apps that can add automatically caption your videos as you speak:

-11. Find the best time to post
+13. What is the best time to post?

 Post at a time when most of your followers are online.

 Usually early morning is good when people check their phones and before they get caught up in their working day.

 Bear in mind who and where your audience is.
 If you have a lot of followers and connections in the USA vs. the UK for instance.

 Posts at other times can occasionally do well, so don’t assume that your ideal time is the only slot in which to post.
 I’ve had posts do well in the evenings and on weekends.